 May my life be of benefit to all living beings.

 The art in this post was created by SĂlvia Bastos, and is licensed under a CC BY 2.0 license.
-You can support her work on Patreon
+You can support her work on Patreon.

-If you enjoyed this post, consider subscribing to my newsletter, my YouTube channel, or following me on Twitter to get updates on my new blog posts and current projects.
-You can also support my work and writing on Patreon.
+If U enjoyed this post, consider subscribing to my newsletter, my YouTube channel, or following me on Twitter to get updates on my new blog posts and current projects.
+U can also support my work with The Service Guild on Patreon.